pangolinjs/core/README.md

 Located in `src/js`.
 Output to `dev/js`, `prev/js` or `dist/js`.

 JavaScript files are bundled together with [Browserify](http://browserify.org/) and transpiled with [Babel](https://babeljs.io/) and the ES2015 preset.
 [ESLint](http://eslint.org) checks if the code follows common standards.

 Global [ESLint rules](http://eslint.org/docs/rules/) are set in `.eslintrc.json`.
-Per-file rules can be set with comments (e.g. `/* eslint no-console: "off" */`)

-Browserify follows the same `require()` and `modules.exports` system Nodes uses.
-This makes loading npm modules very easy.
+Per-file rules can be set with comments (e.g. `/* eslint no-console: "off" */`).
+With a `.eslintignore` file in the project root, JavaScript files can be [excluded from linting](http://eslint.org/docs/user-guide/configuring#ignoring-files-and-directories).
+Browserify follows the same `require()` and `modules.exports` system Node uses.
+This makes loading code from other files or even npm modules very easy.
 The example setup in `src/js` provides a brief overview of the capabilities.

 *The development task generates sourcemaps.
 The preview and production tasks uglify the source.*